-- The maximum total allocation for which a Business Loan/Grant can apply is \$250,000. - A minimum of 25% of a total allocation (less grant administration costs) must be awarded to start-up businesses.
-A start up business is one which has been in operation less than six (6) months. - Although it is not required that specific Businesses are identified as part of the application for Business Program funding, an application that identifies a Business and entrepreneurs that have gone through a prescreening stage is recommended.
+- The maximum total allocation for which a Business Loan/Grant can apply is \$250,000. - It is required that specific Businesses are identified as part of the application for Business Program funding.
+An application that identifies a Business and/or entrepreneurs shall go through a pre-screening stage.
 The prescreening stage should verify eligibility, evaluate the proposed project and determine funding need. - Loan/Grant assistance to an individual Business must be between \$25,000 and \$250,000.
-The maximum award is not intended to serve as a target amount for requests for assistance.
-The amount of CDBG assistance should be based on need and CDBG funds should not be used to reduce the amount of non-federal financial support for the project. - Loans/Grants may not exceed 30% of the total project cost to assist in the start-up or expansion of a Business in the City of Scranton. - A minimum amount of 10% owner equity contribution to the project is required. - Each Business owner must complete an approved entrepreneurial assistance or small business consulting training program or have a proven business record prior to receiving an OECD Business Loan/Grant funds.
+The maximum award is not intended to serve as a "target amount" for requests for assistance.
+The amount of CDBG assistance should be based on need and CDBG funds should not be used to reduce the amount of non-federal financial support for the project. - Loans/Grants may not exceed 30% of the total project cost to assist in the start-up or expansion of a Business in the City of Scranton. - A minimum amount of 10% owner equity Cash contribution to the project is required. - Each Business owner must complete an approved entrepreneurial assistance or small business consulting training program or have a proven business record prior to receiving an OECD Business Loan/Grant funds.
 This training is available at the University of Scranton at no cost